 - Goods vehicles pose a disproportionate threat to cyclists.
 Action must be taken by national and local government, hauliers and fleet operators, the police, the Health and Safety Executive and other enforcement agencies, as well as by individual lorry drivers and cyclists themselves.

 - Lorries pose risk to both cyclists and pedestrians, so the focus should be on lorries and lorry drivers, not just on cyclists.
-Many of the following measures that would help protect cyclists, would benefit pedestrians too (NB these are not necessarily in priority order given the need for more research in to the most effective amongst them):
+Many of the following measures that would help protect cyclists, would benefit pedestrians too (NB these are not necessarily in priority order given the need for more research into their relative effectiveness – see below):

 - Ensuring that vehicles are safe and that drivers are fit to drive them.
 This needs to be supported by rigorous enforcement of driving and vehicle standards by the responsible agencies.

 - Cycle awareness training for drivers or, better still, actual cycle training.

 - Training for cyclists to help them interact with goods vehicles as safely as possible.